Damigah/Web-App-DevOps-Project/README.md

 ### **Testing and Validation**

 After the application is deployed on the AKS cluster, you test and validate the reliability and the functionality.
 This involves checking the status of services and pods to confirm exposure is correct within the cluster.
 The user access the application by initiating **port forwarding** to a local machine to allow the interaction with the web application at `http://127.0.0.1:5000`.
-The testing phase focuses on the orders table and the add order functionality of the application to ensure proper display is present and allows an addition of a order.
+The testing phase focuses on the **orders table** and the **add order** functionality of the application to ensure proper display is present and allows an addition of a order to be placed.
 With validating the steps it aims to make sure that the application performs as expected in the AKS environment.

 ### **Hands-on Testing with Kubernetes**

 The following commands are used to test

-Connect the cluster to your local machine so you can have access to it:
+1. Connect the cluster to your local machine so you can have access to it:

 ```
 az aks get-credentials --resource-group [resource_group_name] --name [aks_cluster_name]
 ```

-Check the current context:
+2. Check the current context:

 ```
 kubectl config get-contexts